Rashidat1/rock_paper_scissorsgame.ipynb/README.md

 - Replay option

 ## What I Learned
-- Python basics: variables, loops, conditionals
+- Python basics: variables, data types, control flow, loops, and conditionals
 - Using the `random` module
+- using the .lower() built-in string method
 - Structuring a simple game

 ## Future Ideas
 - Add score tracking